opentable/octopress/source/_posts/2014-04-14-look-ma-no-unit-tests.markdown

 Take a deep breath. _RIP!_ Aah, there, done.

 There was a little bleeding, some gaps in our acceptance tests that had to be filled, some complex set-up logic from the integration tests that had to be ported to work with the acceptance tests.
-A few day's worth of cleanup and patching in the background, and... tentatively... we were done.
+A few days' worth of cleanup and patching in the background, and... tentatively... we were done.

 For me at least, this was a bold move.
 But it shouldn't have seemed so, we knew all of our endpoints were acceptance-tested, including every supported API call.
 My primary worry was how we were going to nail down the exact cause of bugs with no code-level testing.
 This turned out to be nowhere near as bad as I expected.